 My service includes service to the University and to my Profession through Community Activities.
 Through the University, my largest service commitments are associated with my role as Associate Dean for Research, which focuses on managing the research process within the College of Engineering.
-The most outwardly visible of my activities as Associate Dean include my work in coordinating the College’s Distinguished Speaker Series, the new Series in Strategic Research Initiatives, the College’s Research Day, and my work in facilitating collaborations among faculty members through Collaborative Research Exchange Forums which include a preliminary workshop followed by a pilot project competition.
+The most outwardly visible of my activities as Associate Dean include my work in coordinating the College’s Distinguished Speaker Series, the new Series in Strategic Research Initiatives, the College’s Research Day, and my work in facilitating collaborations among faculty members through Collaborative Research Exchange Forums (CREFs).
+CREFs include a preliminary workshop followed by a pilot project competition.
 In addition at the University I advise two student organizations, the Association of Cuban-American Engineers, and Engineers Without Borders (EWB).
 Professionally I am very involved with the Association of Cuban American Engineers (ACAE), currently on the Board of Directors and serving as the President from 2012 to 2014.
 I also serve on the Board of Directors for the Association for the Study of the Cuban Economy (ASCE) and served as Secretary from 2014 to 2016 and currently since 2016 as President.
 Some details are provided below.

 Engineers Without Borders UM Student Chapter